Estimating average causal effects from patient trajectories: DeepACE

 \subsubsection{Implementation}

-We use our targeting layer to perturb the initial estimates produced by the G-computation layer in order to satisfy Eq.~\eqref{eq:estimating_eq}.
-Specifically, we propose a sequential targeting procedure by adding a model parameter that is jointly trained with the other model parameters.
+We propose a sequential targeting layer to perturb the initial estimates produced by the G-computation layer in order to satisfy Eq.~\eqref{eq:estimating_eq}.
+Specifically, we add a model parameter that is jointly trained with the other model parameters.
 A tailored regularization term ensures that the efficient estimating estimation from Eq.~\eqref{eq:estimating_eq} is satisfied.

 Inputs to the targeting layer are (i)~the counterfactual outputs $\hat{Q}_{t+1}^{a}(\eta)$ of the G-computation layer and (ii)~predictions $\hat{g}_t(\eta)$ of the propensity scores $g_t(\mathcal{H}_t)$, where, $\eta$ denotes the trainable parameters of the G-computation layer.
-To allow for gradient backpropagation, we obtain the counterfactual outputs $\hat{Q}_{t+1}^{a}(\eta)$ from an second (identical) output of $\mathrm{FF}_t^Q$, where the gradient flow is not blocked during training.
+To allow for gradient backpropagation, we obtain the counterfactual outputs $\hat{Q}_{t+1}^{a}(\eta)$ from a second (identical) output of $\mathrm{FF}_t^Q$, where the gradient flow is not blocked during training.
 Furthermore, we generate the propensity estimates $\hat{g}_t(\eta)$ by adding separate feed-forward networks $\mathrm{FF}_t^g$ on top of the factual hidden states $h_t^A$.

 In the following, we describe how the targeting layer applies perturbations to generate targeted outputs $\widetilde{Q}_{t+1}$.
 We recursively define perturbation values $q_{T+2}(\eta) = 0$ and

 for $t \in \{2,\dots, T+1\}$.
 The perturbation values are used to create the targeted network outputs via for $t \in \{2,\dots,T+2\}$, where $\epsilon$ is an additional network parameter that is trained together with $\eta$.
 Note that, by definition, we have that $\widetilde{Q}_{T+2}^{a}(\eta, \epsilon) = Y_{T+1}$.